ayazb7/quiplash/README.md

 ---

-<p align="center">A fun multiplayer game built with Node.js for the frontend and Azure Functions for the backend.
+<p align="center">A full stack multiplayer game built with Node.js and Express for the frontend and python Azure Functions for the backend.
 </p>

 ## 📝 Table of Contents